blueist/dont-go-too-fast/docs/en/01-concepts-and-values.md

    - Under pressure:
 	   - "Remove" strategy (only remove)

-   Result: Optimal strategy for each situation
+   Result: Optimal strategy per situation

 3. Ideal Final Result (IFR)

    - TRIZ's question:
-	   "What if the problem solves itself without additional resources?"
+	   "What if the problem solved itself without additional resources?"

    - ROD's answer:
-	   "If we create a complete service chain in the design phase, confusion disappears by itself in the implementation phase"
+	   "If we create a complete service chain in design phase, confusion disappears by itself in implementation phase"

 **TRIZ Evolution Patterns and ROD:**

-System Evolution Laws:
+Laws of System Evolution:
 1. Increasing Completeness
    → ROD: Eliminate Missing